apify/apify-docs/sources/academy/tutorials/node_js/analyzing_pages_and_fixing_errors.md

 ### Error reporting {#error-reporting}

 Logging and snapshotting are great tools but once you reach a certain run size, it may be hard to read through them all.
 For a large project, it is handy to create a more sophisticated reporting system.
-For example, let's just look at simple **dataset** reporting.
+For example, let's look at simple **dataset** reporting.

 ## With the Apify SDK {#with-the-apify-sdk}